 - JUST THE RIGHT SIZE

 - A RICH CURRICULUM

 - A CHALLENGE

-As a college-preparatory school, Canterbury places its primary emphasis on the work of the classroom, the tasks that will mold young minds and create lifetime learners.
+As a college-preparatory school, we place our primary emphasis on the work of the classroom, and the tasks that will mold young minds and create lifetime learners.
 Materials and methodology complement each other in bringing subjects to life, from early reading experiences to the sophistication of college-level Advanced Placement courses.